What Is Inventory Financing & How Does It Work?

 Inventory financing is a type of asset-based loan in which the inventory you’re purchasing with the loan is used as collateral to secure the loan.
 Depending on the arrangement, the lender may also require you to put up your accounts receivable as collateral.

-The amount of financing you receive is directly related to the value of the inventory in question, usually 70 to 80% of the inventory’s value.
+The amount of financing you receive is directly related to the value of the inventory in question, typically 50% to 80% of the inventory’s appraised value, depending on the type of inventory and how quickly it sells.
 As you sell the inventory you purchase with the loan proceeds, you’ll be able to repay the loan.

 Inventory financing is typically used by large upstream producers and distributors of tangible goods, such as manufacturing companies and product wholesalers.
 You’ll need to both carry a lot of inventory and be purchasing a large quantity of inventory to qualify for this type of financing.